Stephan07/Introduction/README.md

 # Introduction
 This is just a test for the training.
+Should we not add some more text here?
+Everyone will see this when he is opening this repository!